Columbia River Fishing Report

 Exciting update for this Columbia River fishing report — Oregon and Washington fisheries managers opened another short Columbia River salmon opportunity after improved spring Chinook numbers.

 The last few open days showed very good salmon fishing, with strong action from the St. Helens area up to Portland.
-Salmon are moving through the system, and conditions are shaping up well for this short opportunity.
+Salmon were moving through the system, and conditions were shaping up well for this short opportunity.

-I’ll be fishing the Portland area and taking full advantage of the opener.
-After that, we’ll shift back over to the lower Willamette River, which has also been producing salmon, especially in the lower stretches and around Oregon City.
+I fished the Portland area and took full advantage of the opener.
+After that, the plan was to shift back over to the lower Willamette River, which was also producing salmon, especially in the lower stretches and around Oregon City.

-With salmon in the system and limited open days, timing is everything right now.
+With salmon in the system and limited open days, timing was everything.

 Book a Columbia River salmon fishing guide